inovex/tensorflow-train-to-mobile-tutorial/README.md

-# TensorFlow Mobile Tutorial
+# TensorFlow Train To Mobile Tutorial

-This repository contains the code for the reproduction of the results of the TensorFlow for Mobile blog series by inovex GmbH.
+This repository contains the code for the reproduction of the results of the *'TensorFlow Train To Mobile'* blog series by inovex GmbH.

 Blogposts: